-Our Remote Robot App is Cutting Time to Market for Life-Saving Drug Treatments
+Our Remote Robot App Leverages Laboratory Automation to Fast-Track Life-Saving Drug Treatments

-How we’re helping our life sciences client with compound management and automation of their laboratory workflow
+How we’re helping our life sciences client with laboratory automation for compound management and streamlined workflow.

 Company Summary